nspin/nspin.github.io/site/projects.md

 ## Newer

-*   [hs-arm](https://github.com/nspin/hs-arm) Haskell (dis)assembler and analyzer generated from the machine-readable ARMv8.3-A specification
+*   [hs-arm](https://github.com/nspin/hs-arm) Haskell (dis)assembler and analyzer generated from the machine-readable ARMv8.3-A specification.

 <!-- this comment prevents pandoc from inserting an unecessary <p> tag inside the last <li> -->